sidnasare123/editfolio/README.md

 # editfolio

-A simple tool to customize your portfolio website by adding and editing content.
+A simple portal to customize client portfolio websites.
 No coding required.